 Weekly professional development.
-One of the embedded structures of our PLC is weekly late-start Thursday sessions dedicated to ongoing adult learning.
+One of the embedded structures of our PLC is weekly early dismissal on Thursday's to allow for 2-hour professional development sessions dedicated to ongoing adult learning.
 These sessions are designed to build capacity in core school-wide expectations for teaching and learning.
 These sessions are facilitated through a mix of direct instruction by site leaders, internal experts, or outside consultants and whole team or small group collaboration.
 All teachers participate in these two-hour sessions.

-All members of CNCA #1's adult community are held to the same high expectations for supporting student learning.
+All members of CNCA #4's adult community are held to the same high expectations for supporting student learning.
 Therefore, classified staff, such as teacher's assistants and instructional aides, receive professional development to equip them with knowledge and tools necessary to effectively support teachers, students, and families ensure all our students are achieving.
 These professional developments happen each Thursday morning as well.
 In addition to units aligned to organizational priorities, these trainings for classified staff include the school-wide behavior support plan, core instructional frameworks, school safety, and how to work one-on-one with struggling students.

 Coaching model.
-Members of the CNCA #1 Leadership Team are each instructional leaders who are present and actively involved in teachers' instructional practice.
+Members of the CNCA #4 Leadership Team are each instructional leaders who are present and actively involved in teachers' instructional practice.
 School leaders strive to harness the collective power of collaboration by opening their doors and their dialogue to build professional relationships that help all students meet incredibly ambitious goals.